MarkusYPA/bomberman-dom/README.md

     ```
     The server will start, and you can then open `https://localhost:3000` in your web browser to connect as a client.
 Open multiple tabs/browsers to simulate multiple players.

+**Can't be bothered with local setup?** We get it. just use the online version: [https://bomberman-test-production.up.railway.app/](https://bomberman-test-production.up.railway.app/)

 ## Project Structure (For the Curious)

 *   `server.mjs`: The main server application entry point.